 It might be your first Christmas, your fifth, your twenty-fifth, without them.
 Flashed by in a sparkly tinsel blur.

-We used to morbidly joke that each year our table gets smaller and smaller… but sometimes it can feel like that can’t it?
+We used to morbidly joke that it feel as though our table is getting smaller and smaller… but sometimes it can feel like that can’t it?

-Last year we lost my Nan, two years before that my Granny.
+Two years ago we lost my Nan, three years before that my Granny.
 I’m sure you’d agree, nothing can or should replace those wonderful people that filled your life.

 It’s just focusing on the wonderful people who still surround you.

 Waking up Christmas morning to my Mum and brother, in our Christmas pyjamas, our house adorned in lights, the speakers blaring out Christmas songs, dressing our dogs up in little christmassy outfits, is an absolute dream.
 One of those magical movie moments of life.